-- The volume of CO2 allowance transfers between unaffiliated firms was 69 million, more than three times the third quarter total but similar to the fourth quarter of 2023. - Most CO2 allowance transfers occurred in the last few business days of the month when futures contracts settle, reflecting that most result from settlement of futures contracts.
+- The volume of CO2 allowance transfers between unaffiliated firms was 36 million, slightly more than half the fourth quarter 2024 total but more similar to the first quarter of 2024. - Most CO2 allowance transfers occurred in the last few business days of the month when futures contracts settle, reflecting that most result from settlement of futures contracts.